OFFICE SPACE – 15 SMART QUESTIONS

 Fire, roof leaks, broken furnaces, or air-conditioners.
 Damage from a runaway automobile.
 Lightning strike.
 Power loss.
 Any of these things can cause your office location to be uninhabitable.
 Who pays, and what is the landlord responsible for doing to maintain an inhabitable building?

-Who is responsible is a broad legal question?
+Who is responsible is a broad legal question.
 Sadly, it happens more frequently than you might think.
-If your employees can’t do their work or your customers don’t have ingress/egress to your business, you’re losing money.
-What should you do?
+You’re losing money if your employees can’t do their work or your customers need access to your business.
+What do you think you should do?

 Step one is to be sure your lease spells out what your landlord is responsible for and what they are not.
-The latter part of this list, you are liable for handling.
-In general, anything structural, excluding interior plumbing and lighting, your landlord will generally be responsible.
-So, if the roof leaks, the landlord will get the roof fixed and cleaned any carpet or flooring-related damage.
+In the latter part of this list, you are liable for handling.
+Generally, your landlord will generally be responsible for anything structural, excluding interior plumbing and lighting.
+So, if the roof leaks, the landlord will get the roof fixed and clean any carpet or flooring-related damage.

 If the roof leak damages your furniture or electronics, your business insurance will cover those issues.
 Your business insurance may go after the landlord for reimbursement for those damages, but you are out of the picture on those background issues.

-Step two is to contact your landlord by phone, email, and registered letter and let them know there is a problem as soon as you see an issue.
+Step two is to contact your landlord by phone, email, and registered letter and let them know there is a problem s soon as you reach out to see an issue.

 If this an experienced and good landlord, they will immediately handle anything that their lawyers have previously told them they are responsible for handling.